-Non-financial indicators

-Non-financial indicators presented in this Report have been selected based on their importance to stakeholders and the Board of Directors and with the aim to present the Group in a more comprehensive manner.
+Non-financial indicators Non-financial indicators presented in this Report have been selected based on their importance to stakeholders and the Board of Directors and with the aim to present the Group in a more comprehensive manner.
 The table below summarizes all the non-financial indicators included in the Report.
 On top, it clarifies the way these indicators were calculated and points to the place in the Report where these can be found.
 Non-financial indicator Description Page number Active customers Customers that have made at least one purchase during the year.
-4, 10 Countries with subsidiaries Number of countries in which ASBIS established local subsidiaries 3, 4, 6, 24 Countries of operations Number of countries, to which goods and products are delivered.
-Regions of operations Number of regions summing up culturally similar countries Active articles Number of stock keeping units in our portfolio 9 Products in offering Number of product types irrespective of their characteristcs, eg. not taking into account their colour or type.
-Number of private labels Number of own brands under which OEM products are sold Average time of conducting an order Time from the moment order is received to the moment when the sales invoice is issued and goods are shipped to the customer.
-Suppliers Companies from which we source goods and products.
-9 Transactions on-line Percentage of transactions that are conducted by our customers on-line 4, 11 Distribution centres Number of distribution centres leased and owned together with their floorspace 4, 6, 10 Average number of employees Average number of employees in the year 4, 14 Donations Value of donations given to charities and value of events sponsored.
-28 Corporate cars Value of donations given to charities and value of events sponsored.
-31
+4, 11 Countries with subsidiaries Number of countries in which ASBIS established local subsidiaries 3, 4, 6 Countries of operations Number of countries, to which goods and products are delivered.
+4, 6, 28 Regions of operations Number of regions summing up culturally similar countries 4,7,13 Active articles Number of stock keeping units in our portfolio 10 Products in offering Number of product types irrespective of their characteristcs, eg. not taking into account their colour or type.
+4,11 Number of private labels Number of own brands under which OEM products are sold 4 Average time of conducting an order Time from the moment order is received to the moment when the sales invoice is issued and goods are shipped to the customer.
+10 Suppliers Companies from which we source goods and products.
+10 Transactions on-line Percentage of transactions that are conducted by our customers on-line 4, 11 Distribution centres Number of distribution centres leased and owned together with their floorspace 4, 6, 10 Average number of employees Average number of employees in the year by functions, regions and age 4, 14, 28, 29 Hiring and leaving Average number of new employes in the period, average number of leaving employees in the period 29 Donations Value of donations given to charities and value of events sponsored.
+33 Corporate cars Number of corporate cars - owned, leased or used based on a different agreement.
+38